ShipStream/captain/README.md

 ```

 The "verifyState" can be either "passing" or "failing".
 It helps decide, whether to reset an ongoing health check ( that has not reached rise/fall yet ), if there is a change in the health of an "address" from "passing" to "failing" or "failing" to "passing".

+The "verifyState" is optional and in its absense, health check will be reset, irrespective of the current state ( 'passing' or 'failing')

 Additionally, a health check request for each service that is provided by a Mate is sent to the other members when
 the Mate disconnects from a Captain unexpectedly.
 This ensures that if the node the Mate is running on goes offline,